baryluk/dmt/README.md

   while (a--) writefln(a)
 ```

-Note, that you can not do more than one statement, unless you actually put it in
+Note, that you can't do more than one statement, unless you actually put it in
 brackets

 ```d
   if (a) f(a); g(a)    // WRONG / MISLEADING
 ```

 Because, this will call `g` even if `f` is not called.
-This is because this is
+This is because this code
-code is literally translated to D just like on the input (plus semicolon at the
+is literally translated to D just like on the input (plus semicolon at the end).
-end).

 Use instead: